Jahfry/Jahfs40kChaosNecron/README.md

 ---

-### Sheet F - Chaos Bits with some Orc stuff and RT-era Marine jump packs ... many of these were intended for vehicle or dreadnought conversions
+### Sheet F - Chaos Bits with some Ork stuff and RT-era Marine jump packs ... many of these were intended for vehicle or dreadnought conversions

 ![Chaos-F-bits-backpacks](https://user-images.githubusercontent.com/16520816/160347769-24693b82-a789-44ef-8998-372fd36e2a87.jpg)